JocloudSDK/OFSample/OFSample-Windows/README.md

 | Makeup | No makeup starts on air, with makeup on the mirror | No |

-# 1 Quick Start
+# 2 Quick Start

-## 1.1 Prerequisite
+## 2.1 Prerequisite
 - Visual Studio 2015 and above.
+## 2.2 directory structure
+- bin：The compiled output path。
+- src: Storing logical code。
-## 1.2 Integrate the SDK
+## 2.3 Integrate the SDK
   1. Lib in the SDK package is copied to depends\dwinternal\orangefilterpub2013\lib\Release.
   2. Include in the SDK package is copied to depends\dwinternal\orangefilterpub2013\include.
   3. Dll  in the SDK package is copied to depends\dwinternal\orangefilterpub2013\bin.
   4. Copy the OrangeHelper class to your own project, and the interface calls are dependent on it.
   5. Put the the effect package in the directory orangefilter\Effects.
   6. Run the run_deploy.vcxPROj project to automatically copy the dependent Dll to the bin directory.

-## 1.3 Create an Engine Environment
+## 2.4 Create an Engine Environment

 ```objc
     bool OrangeHelper::createContext(const std::string& ofSerialNumber, const std::string& licensePath, const std::string& resDir, VenusType aiType = VN_All)